-We join together in support of the right of Americans to Social Security, a promise made to Americans of all generations.
+We join together in support of the right of all Americans to Social Security, a promise made to every generation.

 Social Security represents the best of American values – rewarding work, honoring our parents and caring for our neighbors.
-Social Security was established because American workers demanded it.
-Social Security belongs to the workers and their families who have worked hard, paid taxes in, and earned its benefits.
+Established because American workers demanded it, Social Security belongs to the workers and their families who have worked hard, paid taxes in, and earned its benefits.

 Due to a loss of employment, wages, private savings and pensions, Social Security has become more important than ever.
-It is a legacy we are committed to passing on to future generations.
-In this, Social Security’s 75th Anniversary year, we are united in support of the following principles
+We are committed to passing on Social Security’s legacy to future generations, and united in support of the following principles:

 2. Social Security has stood the test of time.
 It should not be privatized in whole or in part.

 3. Social Security is an insurance policy and as such should not be means-tested.
 Workers pay for this insurance, and they and their dependents are entitled to it regardless of their income or savings.

 4. Social Security provides vital protection to Americans of all income levels against the loss of wages as the result of disability, death, or old age.
 Those benefits should not be reduced in any way, whether by changing the cost of living adjustment or benefit formula.